Sunday, March 1, 2026

 The 93% Club

 This is the website of The 93% Club, a vibrant, purposeful community dedicated to supporting and championing state-educated talent across the UK.
 The name “93%” refers to the proportion of people in the UK who were educated in state schools, the vast majority of the population, yet historically underrepresented in elite professions, including law, politics, and top corporate roles.
-The Club was founded in 2016 by Sophie Pender, who, as a state-educated student at the University of Bristol, found herself navigating an environment in which privileged networks were deeply entrenched.
+It was founded in 2016 by Sophie Pender, who, as a state-educated student at the University of Bristol, found herself navigating an environment in which privileged networks were deeply entrenched.
 Her vision was to create an inclusive alternative: a network defined not by background or school, but by shared ambition and mutual support.

 Think of The 93% Club as a community with purpose.
 It helps you build confidence, develop professional skills, and expand your network, all within an environment that celebrates your educational background rather than obscures it.
 From the moment you join, you will find resources tailored to students and graduates who aspire to excel, whether you are aiming for the Bar, a training contract with a top firm, or a role in public law.